Facebook shouldn’t block you from finding friends on competitors

 As I criticized way back in 2010 when Download Your Information launched, “The data can be used as a diary, or to replace other information from a hard drive crash or stolen computer — but not necessarily to switch to a different social network.”

 Given Facebook’s iron grip on the Find Friends API, users deserve decentralized data portability — a way to take their friends with them that Facebook can’t take back.
-That’s what Download Your Information should offer but doesn’t.
+That’s what Download Your Information should offer, but doesn’t.

 This is why I’m calling on Facebook to improve the data portability of your friend connections.
 Give us the same consumer protections that make phone numbers portable.